jasongullifer/languageEntropy/README.md

 Compute language entropy with languageEntropy
 ================
-Jason W. Gullifer
+Jason W. Gullifer and Debra Titone
 2018-08-24

 [![DOI](https://zenodo.org/badge/142208995.svg)](https://zenodo.org/badge/latestdoi/142208995)

-Use this package to compute language entropy within social spheres from language history data.
-This package was developed by Jason W. Gullifer with conceptual input from Debra Titone.
+Use this package to compute language entropy from language history data.
+This package and the functions within were developed by Jason Gullifer with conceptual input from Debra Titone.

-If you use this package in your research, please cite us:
+If you use this package in your research, please consider citing us:

     ## Warning: 'DESCRIPTION' file has an 'Encoding' field and re-encoding is not
     ## possible